Chr1sL/Go-programming/pink_slips/README.md

  https://golang.org/pkg/net/smtp/  << that is a link to help with automatic email sending.

  https://stackoverflow.com/questions/23282311/parse-input-from-html-form-in-golang << will help us when we need to be able to get the data from the forms to send along

+ I am thinking that hte flow of this program should be something like:
+ *Build the web page (it doesnt hafe to be pretty or pink wee can fix that later) *collect the information (name, teacher, class, block, teacher email, & date/time can be autofilledusing the time package) *send the information to both Molly and to the teacher specified by the email provided

 just a note: once we finish the code we will need a server to to host the page but we can ask the school or something we'll cross that bridge when we get to its